 As the coastal agricultural economy changed during the 20th century, the barn successively housed beef cattle, dairy cattle, sheep and horses.

-The Knipp and Stengel Ranch Barn is symbolic of indigenous structures of northern California upon which the renowned Sea Ranch design and philosophy are based.
+The Knipp and Stengel Ranch Barn is one of the vernacular coastal buildings which influenced The Sea Ranch architecture.